ga4gh-beacon/B2RI_Documentation/docs/download-and-installation.md

 ##### Deploying external tools in beacon2-ri-tools container

+!!!
+Danger "External Tools Architecture Alert"

+    Please note that the external tools are compiled specifically for `x86-64` architecture.
+Consequently, they are not compatible with newer ARM-based Macs.

 This step will inject the external tools and DBs into the image and modify the configuration files.
 It will also run a test to check that the installation was successful.
 Note that running `deploy_external_tools.sh` will take some time (and disk space!!!).

 Go inside beacon2-ri-tools container.